New techniques for bounding stabilizer rank: Motivation behind stabilizer rank

-With that, we can now understand the importance of the stabilizer rank as a measure of the computational cost of a certain method to simulate quantum circuits.
-For simplicity, we discuss only the connection to strong simulation of quantum circuits with general input states.
-For a discussion of a weak simulation protocol see \cite[Section 4]{Bravyilowrankstabdecpmps}.
+With that, we can now understand the importance of the stabilizer rank as a measure of the computational cost of strong simulation of quantum circuits with general input states.
 Say, we want to strongly simulate a quantum circuit as in \eqref{eq:basiccircuit} where $\psi$ is a $k$-qubit quantum state and $U$ is a Clifford unitary.
 Say furthermore that we can decompose